jdmonin/JSettlers2/README.txt

   java -jar JSettlers.jar soc.client.SOCAccountClient localhost 8880

 Users with accounts must type their password to log into the server to play.
-People without accounts can still connect, by leaving the password field blank, as long as they aren't using a nickname which has a password in the database.
+People without accounts can still connect by leaving the password field blank, as long as they aren't using a nickname which has a password in the database.